hamlet-io/docs/docs/getting-started/create-cmdb.md

     |-- root.json
     ```

-1. Once you have your tenant CMDB we now need to create an account to host our infrastructure in.
-Accounts hold the configuration of your cloud account or subscription and can be shared across different applications as you need to.
+1. Once you have your tenant CMDB we now need to create an account to host your infrastructure.
+Accounts hold the configuration of your cloud account or subscription and can be shared across different applications as needed.

-    change into the tenant cmdb directory
+    Change into the tenant cmdb directory.

     ```bash
     cd ~/hamlet_hello/mycmdb/accounts
     ```

-    run the the following to create your account cmdb
+    Run the the following to create your account CMDB:

     ```bash
     hamlet generate account-cmdb
     ```

-    Enter the required details, the ones without defaults, in the command and a new account directory will be created in your cmdb based on the account name
+    Enter the required details, the ones without defaults, in the command and a new account directory will be created in your CMDB based on the account name.

     :::info
     If you are planning on completing our AWS tutorial enter aws when asked for the provider type
     :::

     :::info
-    For now you can use a random Id for the provider id field.
-This is the Id of your cloud provider account that we will deploy into.
+    For now you can use a random ID for the provider ID field.
+This is the ID of your cloud provider account that we will deploy to
     :::

     ```bash